Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

 The state-of-the-art laser gyroscopes and quartz accelerometers are used to determine the position of the aircraft.

-The equipment allow for identification of the aircraft location co-ordinates and aircraft travel parameters in a standalone mode.
+The equipment allows for identification of the aircraft location coordinates and aircraft travel parameters in a standalone mode.

-Electronic intelligence (ELINT) and electronic warfare (EW) systems are fitted to the A-100 airplane to offer protection from enemy weapons.
+Electronic intelligence (ELINT) and electronic warfare (EW) systems are fitted to the A-100 aircraft to offer protection from enemy weapons.

 The Russian Air Force’s А-100 AEW&C aircraft is powered by a pair of modern PS-90A-76 engines, which develop a thrust of 3,500kgf each.
-The powerplant offers enhanced manoeuvrability over Il-76MD-90A aircraft, while reducing operating costs.
+The powerplant offers enhanced manoeuvrability over the Il-76MD-90A aircraft while reducing operating costs.

 The aircraft has an endurance of approximately 260 minutes.